 Quick story about decision fatigue

 I realized, these teeny tiny questions were using up my brain power and sadly I found them quite exhausting to answer.
-However, it made me realize: at some point I had figured out how to eliminate decision fatigue without being intentional about it.
+However, it made me realize: at some point in the past I had figured out how to eliminate decision fatigue without being intentional about it.

 If you happen to own your own business, I know you’re right there with me.

 I also spent years of my life battling severe depression.
 Within this period, decision making felt near impossible.
 The physical energy involved as something that used to be very effortless to me was astounding.
 I couldn’t even make a grocery list.
 I’ve worked hard repairing my mental health, and I’ve learned valuable lessons along the way.
-So let’s talk about it.
+Here’s what I’ve figured out.

-4 ways to eliminate decision fatigue: Make your decisions as automatic as possible
+How to eliminate decision fatigue: Make your decisions automatic

 Her response, “I don’t let it be a question.“